sharmar0790/spring-mongo-kafka-docker/apps/flight-booking/README.md

 ## Commands to build the image of service
 ### 1) Build and run locally
-  - mvn spring-boot:run
+  - ./mvnw spring-boot:run

 ### 2) Build and run in docker container
   - Goto the root directory of the flight booking service.
   - Execute the command
     - docker build .
   - Execute the below command to run the container and provide the external spring config application.yaml file.
-    - docker run -p 8081:8081 --name fbs --network rmoff_services -v /projects/kafka:/conf --link kafka  {image_id_of_flight_booking_service} --spring.config.location=/conf/application.yaml
+    - docker run -p 8082:8082 --name fbs --network rmoff_services -v /projects/kafka:/conf --link kafka  {image_id_of_flight_booking_service} --spring.config.location=/conf/application.yaml

    > In this command we are exposing this container on port 8081.
 Launching this in network rmoff_services (which will be creating at the time of launching kafka).